 The free Nest app for Android and iOS is basic and straightforward.
 A simple home page displays all of your installed Nest devices, with a drop-down menu giving access to settings and account information.

-However, to get the full perks, you'll have to pay to subscribe to the Nest Aware app.
+To get the full perks of the Nest Cam,, you'll have to pay to subscribe to the Nest Aware app.
 Recently updated for better performance, the app gives you video history and alert summaries, allows you to specify "activity zones," and will record continuously for 10 or 30 days.

 Nest Aware comes with one feature particularly worth noting.
-With the app's starting subscription rate of $10 per month, your camera will use "advanced algorithms using depth sensing and face detection" to produce more accurate sound and motion alerts.
+With the app's starting subscription rate of $5 per month, your camera will use "advanced algorithms using depth sensing and face detection" to produce more accurate sound and motion alerts.
 It won't tell you who's who, but it can tell if someone enters a room — and helps ensure that you receive fewer false alarm alerts while you're away.
+Here's how Nest's cloud-storage plans compare to Ring and Arlo.

 The app will also record a short clip every time it sends you an alert, so you can review the footage later, if necessary, to see what triggered the motion or sound sensors.